codinglabsau/laravel-skills-test/README.md

 3. What was hard?
     The hardest part was setting up the project.
 Forking and cloning was the easy part but when it came to installing the dependencys there were a few extra things I needed to do which I haven't done before.
-Which I had help to complete
+Which I had help to complete.
+Image upload also caused some problems to overcome